Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Element/feat.md

 ## Feat

-A custom feat is kinda similiar, but your custom feat class must derive from **Feat**.
+A custom feat is kinda similiar to `Element`, but your custom feat class must derive from **Feat**.
 ```cs
 internal class FeatMyExample: Feat
 ```

-Since Elin hardcodes its feat effects in the big ol `Feat.Apply` non-virtual method, CWL offers you an event `OnApply` to apply your own feat effects when that happens, by defining an optional event handler `_OnApply` in the feat class:
+Since Elin hardcodes its feat effects in the big ol `Feat.Apply` non-virtual method, CWL offers you an event `_OnApply` to apply your own feat effects when that happens, by defining an optional event handler `_OnApply` in the feat class:
 ```cs
 internal class FeatMyExample : Feat
 {